 Frequently Asked Questions

-Bitcoin transactions are processed in anywhere from 10 minutes to 24 hours.
+Ethereum transactions are executed in anywhere from 30 seconds to 5 minutes.